LuckyDogJH/YOLO-HRNet-on-RumexWeeds/README.md

 * Detailed requirments are shown in `requirements.txt`

 ## Data preparation
-For RumexWeeds data, please download from `to do`.
+For RumexWeeds data, please download via `to do`.
 We use \$your-data-path\$ to denote your saved data path.
 The original annotations are saved in xml format.
 We need to convert them into txt format.
 Please run
 ```
 python3 convert_XML_to_COCO_in_YOLO.py --root=$your-data-path$ --target_dir='../RumexWeeds_root_YOLOtxt'
 ```